Motivate Employees to Learn: How to Do It Better

 • Your employees to be self-motivated to learn because it is in their personal and professional best interests to enhance their skills, knowledge, and on-the-job performance.

-• Their boss and the company as a whole to be self-motivated to reinforce and support the learning because it is in their personal best interests and in the best interests of the organization for their employees to improve their performance.
+• Their boss and the company as a whole to be self-motivated to model, reinforce, and support the learning because it is in their personal best interests and in the best interests of the organization for their employees to improve the related skills, knowledge, and performance.

 The Bottom Line

-For training to matter, it must be highly relevant to the target audience, their bosses and executive leadership compared to the other priorities on their plate.
-Is your training relevant enough?
+For training to truly make an impact, it must be highly relevant — not just to participants or HR, but to their managers and executive leadership — competing effectively against every other priority on their plates.
+Ask yourself: Is your training relevant enough to drive real change?

 To learn more about creating meaningful training with impact, download How to Increase the Adoption & Impact of Training